 The device accepts incoming connections from any source port used by the sender.
+Source address (optional)

 Contains the sender address (IPv4 or IPv6) that the device communicated to the BGP neighbor when connecting.

 Entry is optional and is only relevant for the connection modes "active" and "delayed".